CodeYourFuture/immersive-go-course/batch-processing/README.md

 ## Project

-This project starts with some scaffolding.
+This project starts with some scaffolding code already written.
 We'll be using a tool called [ImageMagick](https://imagemagick.org/) to process the images.
 The specific details of it are not important, so this is provided for us.

 ImageMagick is software written in C. We're going to call out to this code from Go using a package called [imagick](https://github.com/gographics/imagick), which acts an an interface between our Go code and the ImageMagick code.